What is website visitor tracking?

 Worth noting: It’s usually unrealistic to expect a very high percentage of identification across all the incoming anonymous traffic your website receives.

 Some vendors claim up to ~ 30% direct mapping to actual companies.
-This percentage can vary widely, depending on the industry, composition of website visitors, and capabilities of the software tool(s) in use.
+This percentage can vary widely, depending on the industry, composition of web visitors, and capabilities of the software tool(s) in use.

 Identifying Company Only… or Individual Person?